danielylingnew/danielylingnew.github.io/docs/about.markdown

 Rhode Island native, Princeton '16, currently a New Yorker.

+I'm currently a venture investor at PJC, focusing on enterprise software, consumer technology, tech-enabled marketplaces, and AI.

 I’ve conducted research in applied mathematics at Princeton, Brown Physics, Brown Chemistry, and the Sloan Kettering Institute for Cancer Research.

 Hobbies and interests include soccer, skiing, classical/contemporary piano, film, non-fiction/biography, and 80s music.